Butovens/MultilevelBayesian-MultipleImputation/README.md

 # Multilevel Bayesian analysis combined with Multiple Imputation

-This data set comes from a singing experiment.
+This data set comes from a neuroscience singing experiment.
+The experiment was to determine which (selected) brain region contributed to one's ability to sing accurately.
 One of the tasks (analyzed here) had participants vocally imitate a 4-tone melody, six times.
-In total there were three ascending melodies and three descending ones and the melodies were randomized.
+In total there were three ascending melodies and three descending ones and the melodies were) randomized.
 The singing task gave a score for each note sung in a melody.
 For instance, after singing back the a 4-note melody, participants would get 4 scores (one for each note of the melody sung).
 These scores are signed pitch-deviation scores that are computed by subtracting the value of the sung pitch from the value of the imitated target pitch
 (i.e. score = sung pitch – target pitch).
 The closer to zero the value is, the more accurate the pitch sung is (relative to the target pitch).
 The unit of the score is CENT which is a logarithmic unit of measure used for musical interval.
 It measures the ratio between two frequencies.